TDK launches $50 million corporate venture fund for material science technologies

 The fund aims to propel the digital and energy transformations of segments such as health and wellness, next-generation transportation, robotics and industrial, mixed reality, and the wider IoT markets.
 To accomplish this, TDK plans to hire top talent with experience and investment capability related to CVC activities to collaborate with startups globally.

 TDK has more than 105,000 employees, and it posted sales in fiscal 2019 of $12.5 billion.
 It makes electronic devices such as ceramic and aluminum capacitors, magnetic and piezo devices, temperature and pressure sensors, MEMS sensors, batteries, and more.
-Its brands include TDK, Chirp, Epcos, InvenSense, Micronas, Tronics, and TDK-Lamba.
+Its brands include TDK, Chirp, Epcos, InvenSense, Micronas, Tronics, and TDK-Lambda.

 Paul Holland, consulting general partner at TDK Ventures and a general partner at Foundation Capital, will collaborate with TDK in the search for good startups.
 Holland and Sauvage met about nine months ago at a Stanford University executive event.

-“When I think about what I see happening with TDK now, I think of two things.
-The rise of hardware technology, and the Valley returning to its roots in semiconductors, strategic materials, automation, advanced manufacturing, and robotics.
-The higher-level manifestations of this are self-driving cars, robotics, advanced automation systems. and things like that.
+“When I think about what I see happening with TDK now, I think of two things: the rise of hardware technology and the Valley returning to its roots in semiconductors, strategic materials, automation, advanced manufacturing, and robotics.
+The higher-level manifestations of this are self-driving cars, robotics, advanced automation systems, and things like that.
 I find this fascinating because I have always been in love with hard tech,” said Sauvage.

-He said the goal is to similar to mountain climbing.
-The aim isn’t just to climb to the top of a mountain faster than rivals.
-It is to find new mountains to explore, or, in this case, new markets.
+He likened the investment strategy to mountain climbing.
+The aim isn’t just to climb to the top of a mountain faster than rivals; it’s to find new mountains to explore, or, in this case, new markets.

 “Exploration is to take a helicopter and go to a different mountain, but it’s not easy because it’s cloudy and you’re not sure which mountain is going to be the highest for you,” Sauvage said.
 “TDK is really good at exploitation.
 We moved to batteries and to sensors.
 This is about creating a new tool in our arsenal that enables us to go faster into the new space.”

-Each investment will be be between around $250,000 and $2.5 million.
-Sauvage said TDK will help commercialize startups, but it is unlikely to acquire them.
+Each investment will range from roughly $250,000 to $2.5 million.
+Sauvage said TDK will help commercialize startups but it is unlikely to acquire them.

 The company’s first office will be in San Jose, California.
-Sauvage said they have studied a lot of corporate venture arms, looking for lessons.
+Sauvage said he and his partners have studied a lot of corporate venture arms, looking at what works and what doesn’t.

 “I’ve been amazed at how quickly this has come about, in just nine months, given the stereotype of slow-moving Japanese technology companies,” Holland said.
 “They act like a startup and believe in reinvention.
 They believe in disruption.”